To use your own styles, please:

 Public training of artists has led to progress for millennia.
 Each generation of art learns and draws inspiration from preceding ones.
 Think artists who learn to create by studying private buildings, favorite cartoons, popular characters, and other sources of art knowledge.
 Public training of machines has occurred for decades, and modern marvels like the iPhone or Google would be severely handicapped without such knowledge sharing, or perhaps not even feasible.

 Ultimately, society lurches forward -- clumsily and jarringly, but forward -- with the development and proliferation of disruptive technology.
 Imagine progress as a river that starts narrow and widens, where currents sweep up skills and amenities available only to the elite at the narrow mouth, and magically carry them to everyone along the riverbank.
 Decades ago, only the elite could write, read, and drink clean water.
-Years ago, only the wealthy could use computers.
+Years ago, only the wealthy could afford smartphones and computers.
 Technology cured these crippling inequalities, each time transforming elite lifestyles into normal ones.
 Art is an incredible skill and requires immense talent, but the ability to draw is only available to a precious few.
 Expression is a core human value.
 AI promises to bring expression to all.

 Is it bad that AI chatbots hallucinate and spread misinformation?